BiswajitGhosal2000/BiswajitGhosal2000/README.md

 - 👋 Hi, I’m @BiswajitGhosal2000
-- 👀 I’m interested in web development.
+- 👀 I’m interested in Machine Learning and web development.
 - 🌱 I’m currently learning Flask ,my sql,bootstrap, html ,css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...